PlanktoScope/Visualization-backend/README.md

 1. **Data Preparation**: Create a new Pandas DataFrame (df) if it is needed to transform the data given in input of the class that represent the tsv file
 2. **Creation of Plotly Layout**: Define the appearance of the figure, including colors, fonts, backgrounds, and more.
-3. **Creation of Dash App**: Contain the Plotly figure and add HTML/CSS elements with custom Python code to enhance the visualization.
+3. **Creation of Dash App**: Contain the Plotly figure and add HTML/CSS elements with custom Python code to enhance the visualization and add dynamic interactions with the user.

 **Key Components**